kubernetes/kops/docs/authentication.md

     rbac: {}
 ```

-## Heptio Authenticator for AWS
+## AWS IAM Authenticator for Kubernetes

-If you want to turn on Heptio Authenticator for AWS, you can add this block
+If you want to turn on AWS IAM Authenticator for Kubernetes (formerly Heptio Authenticator for AWS), you can add this block
 to your cluster:

 ```